joncinque/joncinque.github.io/_posts/2020-03-26-python-asyncio-convert.md

 ```

 The asynchronous version requires an external package [aiofiles](https://pypi.org/project/aiofiles/)
-and a few other bits:
+and a few other bits which we will break down:

 ```python
 import asyncio